doinalangille/doinalangille.com/_posts/2020-06-26-naive-bayes-classifier-from-scratch.md

 The accuracy of the models is the same, meaning that we implemented successful a Gaussian Naive Bayes model from scratch.

 Find [here](https://github.com/doinalangille/Naive-Bayes-from-scratch) the entire code and the notebook with the comparison of the algorithms.

-&nbsp

 ### References
 * [6 Easy Steps to Learn Naive Bayes Algorithm with codes in Python and R](https://www.analyticsvidhya.com/blog/2017/09/naive-bayes-explained/)